-Join George Maestri for an in-depth discussion in this video Rigging the jaw using set-driven keys, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Rigging the jaw using set-driven keys, part of Maya: Character Rigging.

 Another type of control, controls things in more than one direction.…Probably the easiest one to rig up would be the jaw control.…Now this actually has two different directions.…So if I look at this here, I can move the jaw up and down, or left and right, and…we need to connect this to this jawbone here.…So if I rotate this, you can see I can rotate it along Z, or I can rotate it…along Y, so Y basically moves it left and right, and Z moves it up and down.…